open-horizon/exchange-api/README.md

     - If maxAgreements>1, for CS, in search don't return node to agbot if agbot from same org already has agreement for same service.
     - Consider changing all creates to POST, and update (via put/patch) return codes to 200

+## Changes in 1.76.0

+- Do not show keystore encoded password in log

 ## Changes in 1.75.0

 - Configure https/ssl at run time (instead of build time), so the same container can run with both http and https, or just http.